Shopping is a game that we’re all too eager to play, especially in a shopping paradise like Bangkok, where the choices never seem to end.

 Important: This night market is not a permanent fixture, so be sure to check for the next event dates on Artbox’s Facebook page!

-You don’t have to sit around an empty space for the whole day while waiting for Artbox to open its doors in the evening – grab your little daredevils and head to the neighbouring Dinosaur Planet Theme Park.
+You don’t have to sit around an empty space for the whole day while waiting for Artbox to open its doors in the evening – grab your little daredevils and head to the neighbouring Flight Experience Bangkok.
 Your kids will love experiencing the thrill of flying a plane!
 Who knows?
 This might be the childhood adventure that could inspire their future career. 😛

 For the active kids who love to have fun in the sun, enjoy a basketball match, rollerskate, play tennis and even swim at Benjasiri Park’s many sport facilities.
 Just remember to retain your energy for your nighttime shop-and-munch fest.